modaresimr/docker-open-dmarc-report/README.md

 # docker-dmarc-report [![Docker Pulls](https://img.shields.io/docker/pulls/gutmensch/dmarc-report.svg)](https://registry.hub.docker.com/u/gutmensch/dmarc-report/)

-This image is intended to combine a dmarc report parser (see https://github.com/techsneeze/dmarcts-report-parser by TechSneeze.com and John Bieling) with a report viewer (see https://github.com/techsneeze/dmarcts-report-viewer/ by the same people) into a runnable docker image / microservice.
+This image is intended to combine a dmarc report parser (see https://github.com/techsneeze/dmarcts-report-parser by TechSneeze.com and John Bieling) with two report viewer (see https://github.com/userjack6880/Open-DMARC-Analyzer and https://github.com/techsneeze/dmarcts-report-viewer/) into a runnable docker image / microservice.

 It fetches dmarc report mails regularly from an IMAP server, stores them into a MySQL DB and visualizes them via Webserver/PHP module.